-In the “Know Your Rights” section, you can find information on:
+In this section, you can find information on:

-- The Central Role of the Teacher of Students with Visual Impairments and what to do if your child has not been assigned a Teacher of Students with Visual Impairments (TVI).
+- What to do if your child has not been assigned a teacher of students with visual impairments.

-- Learning about the accommodations and modifications your child is entitled to use in order to access instruction, materials, assignments, and her environment at school.
+- Accommodations and modifications your child is entitled to use in order to access instruction, materials, assignments, and her environment at school.

 - How to be an effective advocate for your child.

 Additionally, review FamilyConnect’s “Education” section to find information on:

 - The Individualized Family Service Plan (IFSP) and the Individualized Education Program (IEP), or blueprints of services the educational team (including you) find appropriate and beneficial for your young child.